NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Pugwampi.md

 abilities_mid:
   - name: ""
   - name: "Unluck Aura"
-    desc: " (aura,mental,misfortune,primal) 20 feet.\nWhen a creature that isn't an animal, gremlin, or kholo enters the aura, it might become unlucky.
+    desc: " (aura,mental,misfortune,primal) 20 feet.\n\nWhen a creature that isn't an animal, gremlin, or kholo enters the aura, it might become unlucky.
 It attempts a DC 16 Will check save; it must roll twice and take the worse result.
 On a success, the creature is temporarily immune to pugwampi unluck auras for 24 hours.
-On a failure, the creature must roll twice and take the worse result on all checks as long as it's within the aura.\n[[Bestiary Effects/Effect_ Unluck Aura|Effect: Unluck Aura]]"
+On a failure, the creature must roll twice and take the worse result on all checks as long as it's within the aura.\n\n[[Bestiary Effects/Effect_ Unluck Aura|Effect: Unluck Aura]]"

 attacks:
   - name: ""